jreiche/aeo_radar/E_1_Sentinel_1_Visualisation_and_RGB_generation.md

 ```
 Take a look at the single image.
 The metadata of the image is printed as "_First Sentinel-1 image from collection_" in the console.

-To visualize the VV-polarised backscatter image, we first subset to the VV-backscatter band of this Sentinel-1 image.
-A number of visualisation [parameters](https://developers.google.com/earth-engine/image_visualization) are selected.
+To visualize the VV-polarised backscatter image, first subset to the VV-backscatter band of this Sentinel-1 image and then set a number of visualisation [parameters](https://developers.google.com/earth-engine/image_visualization).

 ```java
 var s1VV_image = s1_image.select('VV');